Tirth27/Real-time-analytics-with-spark-streaming/README.md

 Documentation on how to set up the API connection and environment and the difficulties encountered during this process is provided along with their solutions.

 # Data description
-This project relies on two datasets: the raw tweets pulled via the Twitter API and the Sentiment 140 dataset in a comma-separated values format.
+This project relies on two datasets: the raw tweets pulled via the Twitter API and the [Sentiment 140 dataset](https://www.kaggle.com/kazanova/sentiment140) in a comma-separated values format.

 ## Twitter API
 The information received via the API is about the tweet and contains details about the user who posted the tweet too.

-A comprehensive list of variables and their data types and descriptions are available in Appendix 1: Raw Twitter Data Dictionary.
+A comprehensive list of variables and their data types and descriptions are available in `Data Dictionary` at the end.

 ## [Sentiment 140 dataset](https://www.kaggle.com/kazanova/sentiment140)
 The Sentiment 140 dataset has been created using 1.6M tweets that have been annotated as either negative or positive.
 The attributes of the datasets are exposed in Table 1.
 Only **"Target"** and **"text"** were used to train the model.